codegenos/codegenos.github.io/content/posts/how-to-reduce-node-js-docker-image-size.md

 draft: false
 ---

-I had a web application that is written in Node.js and I wanted to dockerize it.
+I had a web application which is written in Node.js and I wanted to dockerize it.
 So went to the Node.js official site and found [Dockerizing a Node.js web app](https://nodejs.org/en/docs/guides/nodejs-docker-webapp) article.
 I created the `Dockerfile` as it says in the article.
 Then I built the docker image with `docker build`, the created image size was `1.09GB`

 ## Dockerfile which produce 1.09GB docker image